kubernetes/website/docs/concepts/workloads/pods/pod.md

 A _pod_ (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), the shared storage for those containers, and options about how to run the containers.
-Pods are always co-located and co-scheduled, and run in a shared context.
+A pod's contents are always co-located and co-scheduled, and run in a shared context.
 A pod models an application-specific "logical host" - it contains one or more application containers which are relatively tightly coupled &mdash; in a pre-container